leerobertdyer/faceReplacer/README.md

     -Stay Signed In
         -Right now if you reload the server it signs you out.
 Want to stay signed in until I sign out.
     -Save before AND after photos in profile
-    -Entries counts up even when using same pic over and over again

 Design
     -Mobile Friendly